We’ve all been there, trying to maximize time with a streamlined workflow that ends up taking hours anyway.

 Once you have a duplicate image selected, the main image will be changed to reflect your selection.
 You can then again mark this as a keeper or reject by using keyboard shortcuts or clicking on the stars and colors.

 Loupe View also lets you zoom in directly to the Key Faces detected in the image.
 To do this, you can click on the detected faces in the right or use the keyboard shortcut (Options + Arrow Keys on Mac and Alt + Arrow Keys on Windows).

-Step 4: Saving the Changes and Exporting Images
+Step 4: Saving the Changes and Exporting Photos

-After you’re done with culling, the next step is to save the results and export the images into Lightroom or CaptureOne for editing.
+After you’re done with culling, the next step is to save the results and export the photos into Lightroom or CaptureOne for editing.